ch1c0t/agn/readme.md

 ## Introduction

-`makeapi` is a tool for API development, which can generate an API server and its client from a single specification.
+`agn` is a tool for API development, which can generate an API server and its client from a single specification.

 You can install it globally with

 ```
-npm install makeapi -g
+npm install agn -g
 ```

 and then use

 ```
-makeapi new name0
+agn new name0
 ```

 to create the directory named "name0" and a new project inside of it.